 We are interested in the scenarios in EHR data analysis that the $p_0$ features are binary, sparse, high dimensional, and associated with a hierarchical grouping structure.
-See Figure~\ref{fig:treeeg} for an example in EHR data analysis with ICD-10-CM codes.
+See Figure~\ref{fig:fig1} for an example in EHR data analysis with ICD-10-CM codes.
 With the given feature hierarchy, there is a trade-off between data resolution/specificity and data sparsity.
 The main problem we are going to tackle is to efficiently identify the optimal levels of specificity in the feature hierarchy in supervised learning tasks.
-In the context of EHR data analysis, this amounts to select and identify properly aggregated absence/presence patterns of disease conditions for best predicting an clinical outcome of interest.
+In the context of EHR data analysis, this amounts to selecting and identifying properly aggregated absence/presence patterns of disease conditions for best associating with or predicting a clinical outcome of interesting.

-The novelty of our approach is to reformulate this combinatorial problem into a convex scalable learning problem through three major steps: (1) feature expansion, (2) reparameterization, and (3) equi-sparsity regularization.
+Building upon summation-based aggregation methods and logic regression \citep{yan2021rare, Ruczinski2003}, the novelty of our approach is to reformulate the combinatorial problem of binary feature aggregation into a convex scalable learning problem through three major steps: (1) feature expansion, (2) reparameterization, and (3) equi-sparsity regularization.

-\subsection{Tree-guided Feature Expansion}
+\subsection{Tree-Guided Feature Expansion}

-A simple yet critical observation is that under the linear regression setup, the aggregation of two binary features through the ``or'' operation amounts to require a special linear constraint of the parameters in a regression model that includes their two-way interaction term.
+A simple yet critical observation is that under the linear regression setup, the aggregation of two binary features through the ``or'' operation amounts to requiring a special linear constraint of the parameters in a regression model that includes their two-way interaction term.
 Specifically, for two binary features, say, $x_1$ and $x_2$, we can write

-where the symbols ``$\lor$'' and ``$\wedge$" denotes the logic ``or'' and ``and'' operators, respectively.
+where the symbols ``$\lor$'' and ``$\wedge$" denote the logic ``or'' and ``and'' operators, respectively.
 Therefore, in a linear regression model with $x_1$, $x_2$ and their two-way interaction $x_1x_2$, the two predictors can be aggregated if and only if

 where $\beta_1$, $\beta_2$, and $\beta_{12}$ are the regression coefficients corresponding to $x_1$, $x_2$, and $x_1x_2$, respectively.
 More generally, the aggregation of multiple binary predictors corresponds to a parameter constraint that involves higher-order interaction terms.
 For $r$ ($r\geq 2$) binary features, we can write